-How Is Bullet Resistant Glass Made?
+How Is Bullet-Resistant Glass Made?

 We know it’s in the name: U.S. Bullet Proofing.
 But truth be told, there is no such thing as “bulletproof glass.”
-That term gets tossed around often in place of “bullet-resistant glass” by many people , though anyone in the security industry can tell you a determined attacker with enough time and appropriately sized ammunition can breach just about any commercially available window system.
+That term gets tossed around often in place of “bullet-resistant glass” by many people, though anyone in the security industry can tell you a determined attacker with enough time and appropriately sized ammunition can breach just about any commercially available window system.

 Of course, most attackers aren’t given unlimited time and stores of large-caliber ammo.
 The right bullet resistant products for your structure will almost always protect occupants and buy you or the authorities time to respond.

 Modern bulletproof glass is transparent, so you can conduct business as usual, but also noticeable enough to discourage armed opportunists.
-Its light transmittance is excellent — typically 78% or higher — making it suitable for all manner of business applications, and it is inspected and graded by industry experts to ensure it performs at the expected
+Its light transmittance is excellent — typically 78% or higher — making it suitable for all manner of business applications, and it is inspected and graded by industry experts to ensure it performs at the expected level.

 What Is Bulletproof Glass Made Of?